trayanmomkov/zec/README.md

     Techniques like [SMOTE](https://machinelearningmastery.com/smote-oversampling-for-imbalanced-classification/) are not used.

-I tried to shoot the receipts in environment as close as possible to the environment in restaurants and cafes when you are trying to split your common bill with friends.
+I tried to shoot the receipts in environment as close as possible to the environment in restaurants and cafes where you try to split your common bill with friends.
  As I already mentioned my final goal was to predict numbers in my bill splitting application - **ReCalc**.

-  Pictures are taken using
+  Pictures are taken with
  **Samsung Galaxy A8+** and **Huawei Honor 4X** in proportion 70/30.
 The proportion regarding the light is about:
  - 26% night, low light